dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

         instance_ids = [iid for iid in instance_ids if iid != exclude_instance_id]

-    ## Step 2.5: Ensure all instances are truly running and pass checks
-    #for iid in instance_ids:
-    #    # This is the existing wait_for_instance_running logic but with added rehydration logic that can be safely done in orchestration layer        # This new function is wait_for_instance_running_rehydrate (see above, global function).
-The original wait_for_instance_running
-    #    # does not have ip rehydration and is called from install_tomcat and is left there just for double validation to ensure that the
-    #    # nodes are fully operational and status2/2 passed.
-Note that iid is each instance_id
-    #    wait_for_instance_running_rehydrate(iid, ec2_client, max_wait=10)

     # Step 2.5: wait for fleet health or trigger batch.
 Use batch processing.
 The serial processing above is not a good approach.